Joe Spence (footballer, born 1898): Career

-Born in Throckley, Northumberland, the young Spence played for Blucher Juniors and Throckley Celtic.
+Born in Throckley, Newcastle, the young Spence played for Blucher Juniors and Throckley Celtic.
 While with the former, he scored an astonishing 42 of the team's 49 goals in his first season.
 At 13 he began work as a miner and was conscripted into the army at 17, where he served as a machine-gunner.

 He guested for Liverpool, Newburn and Scotswood during his years in service and won the Army Cup with his battalion.
 But in March 1919, the year after the First World War ended, Spence signed for United from north-east amateur side, Scotswood.

 He wasted no time making an impact: scoring four in a 5–1 Lancashire Section drubbing of Bury at Old Trafford on his debut.
 His official debut came in August when the league programme resumed and he was a model of consistency after that, making 510 appearances and scoring 168 goals.

 Sadly for Spence, he failed to win any major honours and it was not until he left United in 1933 that he lifted any silverware – the Third Division North championship with Chesterfield, in 1936.

 It was his misfortune to be at Old Trafford during some of the most difficult years of the club's history, but in a period when United teams often failed to produce the goods, his entertaining presence was a true highlight.

 He left United to join Bradford City in 1933, where he played 75 games in two seasons, scoring 27 goals, including being top goal-scorer in the 1933–34 season.
 He left City to join Chesterfield in May 1935.

 When the Second World War ended in 1945, newly appointed manager Matt Busby brought Spence back to Manchester United in a coaching and scouting role.

 Despite his success at club level player, he was capped only twice by England, his chances of regular international recognition not helped by the fact that he spent several seasons playing outside the top flight.

 His son, also named Joe, was on the books of Chesterfield, but didn't make an appearance for them before joining York City in 1950.
 In four years at York, he made 110 appearances before dropping into non-league football with Gainsborough Trinity.

 He died on New Year's Eve 1966, at the age of 68.